 Huayna Picchu Limits

-Hiking the Inca Trail without a guide has been prohibited since 2001 so you will need to arrange a guide if you want to hike the Inca Trail.
-Keep in mind, because of recent restrictions put on the Inca Trail to help preserve the trail, permits for hiking have been limited to 500 hikers a day.
+Hiking the Inca Trail without a guide has been prohibited since 2001.
+So, you will need to arrange a guide if you want to hike the Inca Trail.
+Also, because of restrictions put on the Inca Trail, permits for hiking have been limited to 500 hikers a day.
+Again, these restrictions are designed to preserve the trail for future generations.

 This probably won’t surprise you, but there isn’t a one-size-fits-all way in which you can hike the Inca Trail.
-In fact, there are quite a few different ways in which you can do some hiking when you visit Machu Picchu in Peru.
+In fact, there are a few different ways in which you can do some hiking when you visit Machu Picchu.
 Below is a list of some of the factors you may want to consider when choosing the guide that is the best fit for you.

 Most tour groups will supply guides, porters, and other support staff such as cooks for you.
 However, not all tour companies supply porters to carry some of your supplies.
 Depending on how much you are planning on bringing and what you are capable of carrying, this will be an important factor when picking the right tour company and guide for you.

 In addition to porters, some tour companies even supply mules or llamas to assist in carrying some of your gear.
-With pack animals, the tour company is typically able to carry more of your gear than they would be able to with just porters, as there are laws that restrict the weight that porters can carry.
+With pack animals, the tour company can carry more of your gear than they would be able to with just porters.
+This is because there are thankfully laws that restrict the weight that porters can carry.
 If you know that you have a heavy load or aren’t capable of carrying very much for a long stretch, then finding a tour company that uses pack animals might be an important factor for you to consider.

 The Trail Itself